felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 effortless, so effortless in fact that at times the true struggle is to wait until after work to do them!
 At that point, work stops becoming work and becomes a game.
 I'm all about games!

+I have lots of friends in physics who are afraid they don't fit in the current state of the industry.
+To them, I say: don't be afraid.
+You are not a failure if you are not one of the 10% PhDs who land a position in academia, etc.

 I was always aimed at doing physics or teaching
 When I ended up doing it, the only thing I knew is that academic research was not for me.
 Now I know I found my niche, and yet, I still feel like an impostor.
 The feeling never stops?